Shock vs. pill: which works best for Kids' bladder issues?

 Summary

-This study compares two treatments for children with overactive bladder (OAB) of unknown cause: the standard medication oxybutynin and a nerve stimulation therapy called PTNS.
+This study compares two treatments for children with overactive bladder (OAB) of unknown cause: the standard medication oxybutynin and a nerve stimulation therapy (PTNS).
 About 124 children aged 6 to 16 will be randomly assigned to one treatment for three months.
-The goal is to see if the nerve stimulation works as well as the medication, with fewer side effects.
+The goal is to see if the nerve stimulation is as good as the medication at reducing symptoms like frequent urination and leakage.

 Disclaimer